YiLimath/YiLimath.github.io/_posts/2024-08-24-blog-post-3-Birational-IitakaConjecture.md

 This series of notes will study the Iitaka conjecture in details.

-Let us first briefly outline the topics that will be discussed in this series of notes
+Let us first outline the topics that will be discussed in this series of notes

 (1)

-For detailed information see my reading notes[Theorem of Angehrn and Siu](https://yilimath.github.io/files/Birational/BoundednessGeneralType/AngehrnSiu.pdf)
+For detailed information see my reading notes[Iitaka conjecture](https://yilimath.github.io/files/Birational/KodairaDim/Iitaka.pdf)